altastratus/developer_starter_pack/README.md

-Welcome to the developer_starter_pack wiki!
+## Clade Ventures Developer Starter Pack

-Here's some things that you need to know to code, according to our previous discussion on having a qualified code.
-Please read carefully and implement it in your code as well.
+We list some of the things that you, as a developer, need to know to write efficient, readable and maintainable code.
-If you have something to add according writing a qualified code or other developer starter pack, please kindly raise a discussion and update the wiki!
-Or, if you have question, please kindly ask the team.
-Have a fun day coding!
+Take your time as much as possible to read this document.
+This document will be your guide book throughout your developer life at Clade Ventures.

+This document is a living document which means that anyone may contribute to update this document.

 ***